-- You are expected to devote time in the classroom to the class itself.
-Use of cell phones and use of laptops for nonclass purposes is unacceptable.
-It is also not acceptable to socialize or do work on other courses during the class. - You are strongly advised to keep a copy of your own of any work you submit for grading at least until you have your work returned to you. - Students who miss an excessive number of classes may be denied the opportunity to write the final exam, as stated in the Calendar. - You are expected to write the final exam when scheduled by the Registrar's Office with possible exceptions in the case of compelling and urgent circumstances beyond your control.
+- \ You are expected to devote time in the classroom to the class itself.
+Use of cell phones, laptops and other equipment is unacceptable unless approved for class purposes.
+It is also not acceptable to socialize or do work on other courses during the class. - \ You are strongly advised to keep a copy of your own of any work you submit for grading at least until you have your work returned to you. - \\ Students who miss an excessive number of classes may be denied the opportunity to write the final exam, as stated in the Calendar.

+\\You are expected to write the final exam when scheduled by the Registrar's Office - with possible exceptions in the case of compelling and urgent circumstances beyond your control.
 Also note and observe other key dates during the term as provided in the Calendar.